-They must also score at least 20 points from a range of tradeable criteria, which include being a
+They must also score at least 20 points from a range of tradeable criteria, which include being a new entrant to the labour market.

-What is a new entrant4?
-What salary will I need to offer?
+What is a new entrant?
+What salary will lineed to offer?

-Graduates switching in the UK to the Skilled Worker route from either the Student route or the Graduate route are new entrants5.
-(So are those under 26, or graduates applying less than 2 years after their student visa or Graduate route permission expired, including those applying from their home country).
-The salary you offer new entrants must be at least £20,960, at least £10.75 per hour AND it must also meet 70% of the "going rate" for the job - whichever is higher.
-You can look up the going rates and the relevant 70% rate ("SW - option E") in the Immigration Rules Appendix Skilled Occupations
+Graduates switching in the UK to the Skilled Worker route from either the Student route or the Graduate route are new entrants.
+(So are graduates under 26, or graduates applying less than 2 years after their student visa or Graduate route permission expired, including those applying from their home country).

+The salary you offer new entrants must be at least £30,960 AND it must also meet 70% of the "going rate" for the job.
+You can look up the going rates and the relevant 70% rate in the Immigration Rules Appendix Skilled Occupations
-3 The four years includes any time spent under the Graduate route

-4 Full explanation of new entrant at paragraphs 56-58 of government guidance

-5 As long as their Student sponsor is listed on the register as "Student sponsor - Track record"
+- 3 The four years includes any time spent under the Graduate route - 4 Full explanation of new entrant at paragraphs 56-58 of government guidance - 5 As long as their Student sponsor is listed on the register as "Student sponsor Track record"